Harmonic metrics of $\mathrm{SO}_{0}(n,n)$-Higgs bundles in the Hitchin section on non-compact hyperbolic surfaces: Introduction

-They also proved the above theorem for $G= \mathrm{SO}_0\qty(n,n+1)$ and $G=\mathrm{Sp}\qty(2n,\mathbb{R})$.
-In this paper, we study the remaining classical case, i.e., $G=\mathrm{SO}_0(n,n)$.
-For the definition of $\mathrm{SO}_0(n,n)$-Higgs bundles and the precise construction of $(\mathbb{K}_{\mathrm{SO}_0(n,n)}, \theta (\boldsymbol{q}))$, see Section \ref{Preliminaries on SO Higgs bundles}.
-We note here that $\boldsymbol{q} = (q_{1},\cdots, q_{n-1}, q_{n}) \in \mathop{\bigoplus} \limits_{i=1}^{n-1} H^{0}(X,K^{2i}) \bigoplus H^{0}(X,K^{n}) $, i.e., $q_{i}$ is a holomorphic $2i$-differential for $1\leq i \leq n-1$ and $q_{n}$ is a holomorphic $n$-differential.
-The proof of Theorem \ref{existence and uniqueness theorem for sl} relies on the particular form of the Higgs field.
-More precisely, the elements on the sub-diagonal of the Higgs field must not be zero and the elements below the sub-diagonal of the Higgs field must be zero, just like \eqref{Higgs field for sl}.
-Li and Mochizuki needed this particular form to obtain the weak domination property and $C^0$ estimates of the harmonic metrics and eventually proved the existence of the harmonic metric.
-Combining with the compatibility condition, they proved the uniqueness of the harmonic metric in the bounded differentials case.
-However, the Higgs fields in our case are not in this particular form (see \eqref{natural Higgs field}).
+The proof of Theorem~\ref{existence and uniqueness theorem for sl} relies on the particular form of the Higgs field.
+More precisely, the elements on the sub-diagonal of the Higgs field must not be zero and the elements below the sub-diagonal of the Higgs field must be zero, just like~\eqref{Higgs field for sl}.
+Li and Mochizuki needed this particular form to obtain the weak domination property and $C^0$ estimates for harmonic metrics and eventually proved the existence of the harmonic metric.
+Combining with the compatibility condition, they proved the uniqueness of the harmonic metric in the case of bounded differentials.
+However, the Higgs fields in our case are not in this particular form (see~\eqref{natural Higgs field}).
 Fortunately, we can use the compatibility condition to overcome the difficulties and obtain the above theorem in this case. \begin{theorem}[Theorem~\ref{existence and uniqueness of harmonic metric}] Let $X$ be a non-compact hyperbolic Riemann surface and $g_X$ be the unique complete K\"ahler metric with Gau{\ss} curvature $-1$.
-Then there exists a harmonic metric $h$ of $(\mathbb{K}_{\mathrm{SO}_0(n,n)}, \theta (\boldsymbol{q}))$ for any $\boldsymbol{q}$ such that \begin{itemize} \item $h$ is compatible with the $\mathrm{SO}_0(n,n)$-structure, \item $h$ weakly dominates $h_X$, where $h_X$ is the natural diagonal harmonic metric of $(\mathbb{K}_{\mathrm{SO}_0(n,n)}, \theta (\boldsymbol{0}))$ induced by $g_X$. \end{itemize} Moreover, when $\boldsymbol{q}$ are all bounded with respect to $g_X$, the harmonic metric which satisfies the above two conditions is unique. \end{theorem} \begin{remark} \begin{itemize} \item See Section~\ref{Set-up Domination property} for the detailed description of $h_X$ and the filtration used in the definition of weak domination property. \item The weak domination property gives an estimate of the Higgs field, i.e., $ \abs{\theta\qty(\boldsymbol{q})}^2_{h,g_X} \geq \abs{\theta\qty(\boldsymbol{0})}^2_{h,g_X} = \frac{n(n-1)(2n-1)}{3}. $ For the details, see Proposition~\ref{dominate Higgs field}. \item In \cite{fujioka2024harmonic}, Hitoshi Fujioka studied the existence of harmonic metrics of $\mathrm{SL}\qty(n,\mathbb{R})$-Higgs bundles in the Hitchin section on flat non-compact Riemann surfaces, i.e., $\mathbb{C}$ or $\mathbb{C}^*$, using spectral curves.
-He discovered that the harmonic metrics may not exist in some cases.
+Then there exists a harmonic metric $h$ of $(\mathbb{K}_{\mathrm{SO}_0(n,n)}, \theta (\symbfit{q}))$ for any $\symbfit{q}$ such that \begin{itemize} \item $h$ is compatible with the $\mathrm{SO}_0(n,n)$-structure, \item $h$ weakly dominates $h_X$, where $h_X$ is the natural diagonal harmonic metric of $(\mathbb{K}_{\mathrm{SO}_0(n,n)}, \theta (\symbf{0}))$ induced by $g_X$. \end{itemize} Moreover, when $\symbfit{q}$ are all bounded with respect to $g_X$, the harmonic metric which satisfies the above two conditions is unique. \end{theorem} \begin{remark} \begin{itemize} \item See Section~\ref{Set-up Domination property} for the detailed description of $h_X$ and the filtration used in the definition of weak domination property. \item The weak domination property gives an estimate for the Higgs field, i.e., $ \abs{\theta\qty(\symbfit{q})}^2_{h,g_X} \geq \abs{\theta\qty(\symbf{0})}^2_{h,g_X} = \frac{n(n-1)(2n-1)}{3}. $ For the details, see Theorem~\ref{dominate Higgs field}. \item In \cite{fujioka2024harmonic}, Hitoshi Fujioka studied the existence of harmonic metrics of $\mathrm{SL}\qty(3,\mathbb{R})$-Higgs bundles in the Hitchin section on flat non-compact Riemann surfaces, i.e., $\mathbb{C}$ or $\mathbb{C}^*$, using spectral curves.
+He discovered that a harmonic metric may not exist in some cases.
 We also desire to obtain similar results in the $\mathrm{SO}_0(n,n)$ case. \end{itemize} \end{remark}